-Passport to College Promise Scholarship awards are based on legislative appropriations.
-In the 2020-21 academic year, the maximum Passport Scholarship is \$2,000.
+Passport to College Scholarship awards are based on legislative appropriations.
+In the 2021-22 academic year, the maximum Passport Scholarship is \$5,000, and is dependent on legislative funding.
 Award amounts may be reduced based on the availability of funds.
 Students who attend summer quarter may receive an award if funds are available.
 Institutions are encouraged to contact WSAC regarding the availability of funds for summer term.

-Note: Passport to College Promise Scholarship awards are considered part of the state's commitment to eligible College Bound Scholars (CBS).
-More information about this commitment is provided in Chapter 2 of the 2020-21 Washington College Grant and College Bound Scholarship Program Manual.
+Note: Passport to College Scholarship awards are considered part of the state's commitment to eligible College Bound Scholars (CBS).
+More information about this commitment is provided in Chapter 2 of the 2021-22 Washington College Grant and College Bound Scholarship Program Manual.